coryodaniel/k8s/README.md

 Mock discovery [responses](.test/support/discovery) exist to simulate runtime API discovery using the [`FileDriver`](./lib/k8s/cluster/discover/file_driver.ex)

-If new resources or APIs were added to kubernetes in the new version you will likely see one of these errors: `unsupported_group_version` and `unsupported_kind`.
+If new resources or APIs were added to kubernetes in the new version you will likely see one of these errors: `unsupported_group_version` and `unsupported_resource`.

 ### Unsupported Group Version errors